RockJem.com / Index / What it's all about / Jem Fandom

 Jem fans discuss all kinds of Jem topics on forums and social media, sometimes into the slightest detail of the coloring of fashion pieces, or rumors about unmade Jem collectibles.

-Arranging and visiting the Jemcon, a fan convention that is held every year in different locations across the world, often in the US.
+Arranging and visiting the Jemcon, a fan convention that is held every year in different locations across the country and sometimes even in other countries.

 Where is the community?

-It's very divided between websites, forums, social media and groups of friends.
+It's very divided between websites, forums, social media and groups of friends who are in direct contact with each other.
 The most popular meeting places have changed locations over the years.
 Take a look at the links page to see some of the current places.